mountainkidai/rfSEClub/Vocab/Vocab.md

     Meaning: Finding something good or valuable by accident or luck Example:"It was pure serendipity that I met my best friend at the coffee shop that day."

+ 17. Resilient

+    Meaning: Able to recover quickly from difficulties; tough and flexible Example:"Children are remarkably resilient and can adapt to new situations easily."